EdgeFirstAI/documentation/docs/platforms/walkthrough.md

 - **GPS**: This page displays a map with the current location of the device, along with GPS co-ordinates.
 - **IMU**: This page displays the 3D orientation of the device with current pitch, yaw, and roll values.
 - **Occupancy Grid**: (Raivin only) This will show the radar grid.
 - **Segmentation View**: This page shows the camera with running segmentation and/or detection pipeline.
-For Raivins equipped with a radar module, it will also show the radar grid.
+For Raivin devices equipped with a radar module, it will also show the radar grid.
 - **Lidar View**: (Raivin only) This will show the Lidar View, which will include the camera, radar grid, and LiDAR grid.

 ### The Top Ribbon